KelvinLu/octo-marklog/README.md

 It's meant to be run on GitHub's generously provided personal sites.
 Simply clone this repo, do the Marklog thing, change to upstream to your *username*.github.io repo, and push!

-Want to demo it yourself locally?
+Want to demo it locally first?
+No problem.

 1. Clone the repo
 2. Use pip to install dependencies, either in a virtualenv or not